meteorhacks/flow-components/README.md

 A Component has few different events.
 Here they are:

-* created - after the component instant created
+* created - After the component instant created
-* rendered - after the component rendered to the screen
+* rendered - After the component rendered to the screen
-* destroyed - after the component destroyed
+* destroyed - After the component destroyed

 You may need to use these events to customize your components.
-We need to use the created event almost everytime.
+We need to use the created event almost every time.
 So, that's the callback you passed as the second argument when creating the components.

 ~~~js
 var component = FlowComponents.create("hello", function(props) {